2000 Watts: Critical reception

 2000 Watts was met with generally positive reviews.
 At Metacritic, the album received an average score of 70, based on five reviews.
 AllMusic editor Jon Azpiri found that "listening to 2000 Watts, even the most cynical of R&B fans would have to admit that Tyrese has real talent.
 Flanked by a series of heavyweight producers [...]
 Tyrese delivers a series of ballads and uptempo numbers that are bound to appeal to fans of BET and TRL, respectively [...]
 After a relative successful debut album, 2000 Watts demonstrates that Tyrese is a legitimate R&B talent with a lot more skills than a lot of people expected."
 Natasha Washington, writing for The Oklahoman felt that with the album "Tyrese again offers a rare, intimate glimpse inside his heart with fun rhythm and blues jams, midtempo grooves and soaring ballads.
 2000 Watts presents a successful oldies mind-set."
 Gail Mitchell from Billboard wrote that 2000 Watts "shines as bright as its title."
-She conluded that apart from "the formulaic "I Ain't the One"," Tyrese "proves he's definitely in this game (of music) for the long haul – and that should please fans of quality R&B.
+She concluded that apart from "the formulaic "I Ain't the One"," Tyrese "proves he's definitely in this game (of music) for the long haul – and that should please fans of quality R&B.

 Cheo Tyehimba of Entertainment Weekly praised 2000 Watts.
 He stated that "if most artists experience a sophomore slump, someone forgot to tell Tyrese [because] what distinguishes 2000 Watts is its pure pop appeal."
 Tyehimba gave the album a B+ rating.
 Less impressed, E!
 Online noted that most "of the disc glides along on that same smooth, if lightweight style, with Tyrese serving as little more than a hot conduit for top-notch producers and writers like Babyface, Jermaine Dupree and Diane Warren.
 Luckily, Tyrese can sing."
 Vibe declared the album a "dim sophomore effort [that] suggests that he needs to spend a lot more time on his tunes," while Q found that "sadly, there's also a depressing quantity of mush and devotion, totally at odds with his grinding best."